Be sun safe

 • Limit your time in the sun between 11 a.m. and 3 p.m.
 The UV index can be highest during these times.
 Take a shade umbrella with you and look for places with shade when outside.

 • Do not use tanning equipment.
-Tanning equipment can damage the skin and can increase the risk of developing of melanoma.
+Tanning equipment can damage the skin and can increase the risk of developing melanoma.

 Here are some more programs and resources to help you be sun safe.